radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/special-attributes-handling.md

 1. From the Main Control Panel > Settings tab > Interception section > Special Attributes Handling sub-section, locate the Attribute Uniqueness section on the right.

-2. In the Attribute Uniqueness section, click **Add** and enter the Base DN (location of a Universal Directory store) for which attribute uniqueness should be enforced.
+2. In the Attribute Uniqueness section, click **Add** and enter the Base DN (location of a RadiantOne Directory store) for which attribute uniqueness should be enforced.
 All entries below this point require unique values for the attributes indicated in the next step.

 3. Enter a list of comma-separated attributes that should contain unique values.
 In the example shown in the screen below, the attributes uid and mail must be unique across all entries located below o=local.